-§ 18 Degree Structure
+§ 16 Degree Structure

 (1) The degree course is split into modules.
 Modules are self-contained units of teaching, which are successfully completed by passing a module examination.
-Successful participation in a module examination is a requirement for the allocation of Credit Points in accordance with the European Credit Transfer System (ECTS).
-The workload amounts to 30 hours per ECTS credit point.
+Successful participation in a module examination is a requirement for the allocation of Credits in accordance with the European Credit Transfer System (ECTS).

-(2) Modules can be combined to create joint courses.
+- (2) Modules can be combined to create joint courses.
 This will be decided upon by the Examination Board.
-It is only possible to take both of the combined modules.

-(3) It is recommended that students study one semester at a university abroad.
+It is only possible to take both of the combined modules. - (3) One of the semesters can be studied at a university abroad which has signed a partnership agreement with UAS Wismar.
 The recognition of modules that are to be completed abroad must be agreed with the Examination Board prior to starting the period of study abroad.

-§ 19 Contents of the Degree
+§ 17 Contents of the Degree

-The range of courses for the master's degree course Architecture consists of the compulsory and compulsory elective modules listed in the course schedule (Appendix 2) and described in more detail in the module handbook.
+The range of courses for the master's degree course Architectural Lighting Design consists of the compulsory and compulsory elective modules listed in the course schedule (Appendix 2) and described in more detail in the module handbook.

-§ 20 Types of Teaching and Learning
+§ 18 Types of Teaching and Learning

-- (1) Types of course can be: - Lectures: Syllabus taught in the form of lectures, - Seminar tuition: Syllabus taught in the form of lectures and seminars, - Seminar: Treatment of specific areas using discussions, in some cases with presentations held by the participants, - Practical: Applying and consolidating the course contents by way of theoretical and practical application, - Excursion, - Project seminar, - Sketch designs.

-(2) The course schedule (Appendix 2) defines the kinds of course that the individual modules are made up of.

-- (3) Courses can also be provided as block courses. - (4) Courses and examinations can be held in German or English.
+- (1) Types of course can be: - 1.
+Lectures: Syllabus taught in the form of lectures, - 2.
+Seminar tuition: Syllabus taught in the form of lectures and seminars, - 3.
+Seminar: Treatment of specific areas using discussions, in some cases with presentations held by the participants, - 4.
+Practical: Applying and consolidating the course contents by way of theoretical and practical application. - 5.
+Internship: Practical training at a company - 6.
+Excursion, - 7.
+Laboratory practical. - (2) The Course Schedule (Appendix 2) stipulates which kinds of course the individual modules are made up of. - (3) Courses can also be provided as block courses. - (4) The courses are held in English.

-§ 21 Excursions
+§ 19 Excursions